 Academic or similar programmatic control over the activity

+Annual Review of Auxiliary Financial Standards and Control Self-Assessment

+Each auxiliary organization governing board shall conduct an annual review and prepare a report of the fiscal viability of the auxiliary organization pursuant to Cal.
+Educ.
+Code § 89904-89905 (not including § 89905.5) 5 CCR § 42401(d),and 5 CCR § 42404.
+The report shall include:

+A review of management functions to ensure adequate professional management.

+An evaluation of the need for working capital, current operations, and capital replacement reserves.

+Planned future operations (including future new business requirements which have been recognized by the university and the auxiliary organization as appropriate and within the educational mission of the university).

+Completion of the CSU Auxiliary Control Template (see Attachments) to ensure that internal control standards are consistently applied.
+The responsibility for completing and certifying the CSU Auxiliary Control Template lies with the auxiliary Chief Financial Officer, although preparation may be delegated to appropriate personnel within the organization.
+The assessment must include detailed responses for all applicable control sections and documentation of any action plans for partially performed or not performed controls.
+Auxiliaries are required to complete the sections on governance, internal control, internal control policy, and information technology, in addition to sections relevant to their specific business function (i.e., commercial services, research, philanthropic activities, student activities).
+However, if the university performs a business function for the auxiliary (i.e. accounting, information technology, etc.) the corresponding section(s) are not required to be completed.
+For example, if the university provides information technology support, the auxiliary does not have to complete the information technology section of the CSU Auxiliary Control Template.

+Each auxiliary organization shall prepare and submit a report of the results of the annual review of auxiliary financial standards and control self-assessment to the university president or designee for review and approval.
+A record of the approval shall be retained by the university pursuant to the Records Retention and Disposition Schedules policy.

+An auxiliary organization that does prepare and submit a report of the results of the annual review of auxiliary financial standards and control self-assessment to the university president or designee, or provides a report that is not approved by the president or designee, may, upon approval by the chancellor, be placed on probation, suspended or removed from the good standing list pursuant to 5 CCR § 42406.

 Administration of Funds

-The EVC may establish additional policy guidance associated with common campus activities to ensure consistent application of the rules regarding placement of funds established in this executive order.
-Placement refers to ownership of the funds and accounts where funds are deposited.
-Auxiliary organizations shall ensure that fiscal procedures and management systems are in place, consistent with 5 CCR § 42401, to ensure effective coordination of auxiliary activities with the campus and in accordance with sound business practices.
+Administration of funds refers to ownership of the funds and accounts where funds are deposited.
+Auxiliary organizations shall ensure that fiscal procedures and management systems are in place, consistent with 5 CCR § 42401, to ensure effective coordination of auxiliary activities with the university and in accordance with sound business practices.

-Employees of the campus with documented delegation of fiscal authority, who may or may not be officers of the auxiliary organization, may request or approve the receipt or disbursement of funds held by a campus auxiliary organization, except those revenues listed in part 4, below.
-The duly authorized chief operating officer of the auxiliary organization, or designees, shall establish documented corporate delegations of fiscal authority and ensure that receipts and disbursements comply with the auxiliary organization fiscal policies and internal controls, and with the written agreement with the university.
-The auxiliary organization shall retain any legal obligations and liabilities, fiscal liabilities, and fiduciary responsibilities associated with transactions initiated or approved by such campus employees with delegated authority.
+The duly authorized chief operating officer of the auxiliary organization, or designee, shall establish documented corporate delegations of fiscal authority and ensure that receipts and disbursements comply with the auxiliary organization fiscal policies and internal controls, and with the written agreement with the university.
+The auxiliary organization shall retain any legal obligations and liabilities, fiscal liabilities, and fiduciary responsibilities associated with transactions initiated or approved by such university employees with delegated authority.

-Auxiliary organizations may accept or administer campus funds as an agent of the university (except those revenues listed in part 4 below) when specifically authorized in writing by the campus president or their designee.
+Auxiliary organizations may accept or administer university funds as an agent of the university (except those revenues listed in part 4 below) when specifically authorized in writing by the university president or designee.
 Said authorization shall be granted judiciously and only when it is advantageous to the university and supportive of the university mission.
 The authorization should include the rationale for making this choice and clearly articulate the advantages to the university.